Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/interior.md

 This is just to keep it out of the way. and to stop it from getting tangled.

 Attach a piece of double sided tape to the little battery.
+Then stick it on top of the relay.
+Make sure the battery and the wires are not blocking the screw holes or entrance to the battery.

 ![image](https://github.com/user-attachments/assets/77edf203-c352-4862-b33e-d91cd66cfc32)

 {: .note }
-> This image kinda looks like there are too many fingers.
+> In this image, it kinda looks like there are too many fingers.

-stick it on top of the relay.
+![image](https://github.com/user-attachments/assets/b669fba1-ea48-4d0b-b80c-711225a3045b)

 {: .important }
 > Don't block the screw holes on top of the relay.

-![image](https://github.com/user-attachments/assets/b669fba1-ea48-4d0b-b80c-711225a3045b)

 # Connect the Battery

 Unscrew these three screws from the bottom of your Battery

 ![image](https://github.com/Digital-Naturalism-Laboratories/Mothbox/assets/742627/a54fb25a-e785-4e21-a92b-25b139c71ca9)

-save the screws.
+Save the screws for the next step.

 {: .important }
 > Make sure to press down firmly when unscrewing the screws so you do not strip the heads.

 Now screw the screws back in, connecting the battery to the mainboard.
+You don't need to screw it in too tight or you might strip the internals of the battery.
+Just tighten them so the battery is firmly connected.

 ![image](https://github.com/user-attachments/assets/9d443341-2b62-4a2f-be2c-140cb7a30071)

 # Add the Clips to Mainboard
 Now you can attach all the little plastic standoff clips to the edges of the mainboard.
-These hold the mothbox electronics firmly in place inside the plastic box.
+These hold the mothbox electronics firmly in place, with the camera and lights in the correct positions inside the plastic box.

 {: .note }
 > If your mainboard still has protective plastic, you might need to peel it off from the mainboard before attaching the clips.
 Sometimes the protective plastic makes the acrylic sheets too thick for the clips.